Stella521/Covid_data_analysis_with_grok/README.md

-# Covid Data Analysis with Grok
+# Covid Data Analysis

-A data analysis practice with Grok.
-Grok demonstrated remarkable capabilities in this practice, and I believe AI could have a disruptive and revolutionary impact on the field of data analysis.
+A data analysis practice with the help of Grok.

 ## Overview